I’ve decided to plant a cocktail garden.

 Since I have several months of planning ahead (in which I plan to see if I can get Michele to do the majority of the work while I supply her with endless cocktails), I decided to start with some well-branded indoor cocktail garden kits that caught my eye as I was sliding down the rabbit hole of cocktail garden research.

 After digging myself out from the 72 open tabs on my laptop I gathered up the notes I had made containing 4 more ideas using the fruits of my new cocktail garden.
-And since that isn’t going to be displaying fruit of any kind until next year, I’m off to order some of the indoor kits to get started.
+And since that isn’t going to be displaying fruit of any kind until later this year, I’m off to order some of the indoor kits to get started.

 I’ll keep you posted.